This article has been updated with the latest LED dimming information and technology. It was originally published in 2017.

 With dimming, there are advanced tests that can be done to test out the cause

-Perhaps it's during this testing process that you encountered symptoms from the dimming attempts.
-Or perhaps you were previously encountering symptoms, and that's what prompted the testing.
+Maybe you encountered these symptoms during the testing process.
+Or maybe you were previously encountering symptoms, and that's what prompted the testing.

 7 common LED dimming issues

 Throughout the history of lighting, problems tend to emerge when new technology is introduced to the market.
-It's not that LED is a bad technology that just isn't meant to be dimmed and can only be solved through MacGyvering efforts.
-There were issues dimming fluorescent lamps in the early days of that technology, too.
+There were issues dimming fluorescent lamps in the early days of that technology, just like LED lamps.

 What we've seen over the last few years with the challenges of properly dimming LEDs are simply growing pains and, fortunately, as an industry, we appear to be